lune-climate/lune-docs/docs/guides/share-your-impact.md

 A 200 response code confirms the Sustainability page has been updated.

-A 409 response code is returned when `slug` is not available
+A 409 response code is returned when `slug` is not available.

 </div>